 There are also a number of utilities available.
 Let's just mention the one that is probably the most important:

 The FreeSWITCH source contains a number of folders with configuration examples.
 These are packaged as well:

 Any of these will install the corresponding sample configuration to

-/etc/init.d/freeswitch disable to avoid FreeSWITCH beeing started twice when booting.
+Note: It may be advisable to disable the init autostart, to avoid FreeSWITCH beeing started twice when booting:

 The hotplug script can check the following extra conditions:

 If you add any of these conditions the hotplug script will only start FreeSWITCH if the condition is met.
 You can also specify the timeout after which it considers a condition failed (defaults to 60 seconds).

 Below a log excerpt from the hotplug script in action: